 The ordinance amendment would add regulations for digital display signage to Article XIX Advertising Regulations.
 Any subsequent digital signage applications would be subject to the development regulations stated in Ordinance No. 348, Article XIX Advertising Regulations.
-Any subsequent proposed signage application would be separately examined in accordance with CEQA (if required), as well as be required to comply with federal, State and County of Riverside policies and regulations governing seismic or faulting issues.
+Any subsequent proposed signage application would be separately examined in accordance with CEQA, as well as be required to comply with federal, State and County of Riverside policies and regulations governing seismic or faulting issues.
 Any digital signage application would be required to comply with the latest California Building Code (2022 CBC) regulating development.
 However, to conduct environmental analysis on the unspecified number of potential future signage applications based upon this ordinance amendment throughout the County would be entirely speculative and would not lead to meaningful analysis or informed decision-making.
 Potential future digital signage applications would be distinct projects standing on their own, with their own independent utility, which would require their own County review, approval and CEQA compliance.
 Thus, the proposed ordinance amendment would not be subject to seismic-related ground failure, including liquefaction.
 Impacts would be less than significant.

-Mitigation: No mitigation is required.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Mitigation: No mitigation is required.
 Monitoring: No monitoring is required.

-13. Ground-shaking Zonea) Be subject to strong seismic ground shaking?
+13. Ground-shaking Zone a) Be subject to strong seismic ground shaking? $\boxtimes$